History of Graphic Design (Thinking)

 Required Texts & Learning Materials

-- Readings from the Design Thinking course tab found on the wordpress.com website
+- Assigned readings from the Design Thinking (History of Graphic Design) course tab found on the wordpress.com website

 Readings from required texts & supplemental materials will be assigned.
 Discussion will follow to clarify, pose questions & ensure understanding for the material, which relate to the discussion of typography.
 A written response to the material may frequently be a part of the reading assignment.
 One exam will cover readings & other materials from class.